Chantix vs NRT: Which Works Better?

 Choose Single NRT If:

-Consider Adding Bupropion If:
+Consider Adding Bupropion (Wellbutrin/Zyban) If:

 The Combination Nobody Talks About

 Here’s something most articles won’t tell you: you can combine varenicline with NRT.
 The research is early but interesting.
 A 2014 study in JAMA Internal Medicine found that varenicline plus nicotine patch had a higher quit rate (49% at 12 weeks) than varenicline alone (33%).
-However, the combination group also had more nausea and skin reactions.
+The combination group also had more nausea and skin reactions.

 This isn’t a standard recommendation yet, and not all doctors will prescribe it.
 But if you’ve tried both approaches separately and failed, it’s worth asking about.